-With technology slowly growing and evolving, new possibilities and more efficient techniques to make products are now coming to light.
+With technology slowly growing and evolving, new possibilities and efficient production techniques are coming to light.
 PCB or Printed Circuit Boards play a significant role in the IT world when it comes to working.

-Whether phones, laptops, printers, or any other electronic machine, they all use some printed circuit board.
-Today we will dig deeper into one of the components that PCB consists of: the guard ring.
+They all use a printed circuit board, whether phones, laptops, printers, or any other electronic machine.
+Today we will dig deeper into one of the components that PCB consists of the guard ring.